 This activity begins indoors with a lesson on identifying animal tracks.
 Then we strap on snowshoes and become winter detectives, looking for signs of animal activity around LOC property.
 Along the way, we learn more about the nivean environment and discuss wintertime habitat and adaptations of local wildlife.

 Campers learn basic cross-country skills from our instructors as they ski through meadows and pine groves.

 Depending on snow conditions, we may build block shelters or pile the snow and carve out quinsies.
 This is a great team building exercise as well.
 Time permitting, we take a guided tour of each shelter on the final morning of your visit.

 Students re-live Jack London’s nail-biting tale of survival.
 Staff provide instruction in winter fire building and survival.
 Each group has a single match.
 Will they succeed?

 While learning about human history, students travel back in time to become millers and bakers.
 By grinding their own wheat berries, throwing ingredients into the flour, and kneading the dough, students make delicious homemade bread.
-While the bread is baking, students make butter the old fashioned way and enjoy spreading it on warm bread right out of the oven!
-This activity will not be offered during the COVID-19 pandemic
+While the bread is baking, students make butter the old-fashioned way and enjoy spreading it on warm bread right out of the oven!
+This activity has been discontinued indefinitely due to the COVID-19 pandemic